 The six sections of ESN a Milano Unita are jointly working on this project in order to help international students #GetToKnowMilano!

 With the construction of Piazza Gae Aulenti, in 2012, Milan claims its role as the Italian city of the future!
 With its huge skyscrapers and charming fountains, the square is the centre of the new futuristic Isola district.
 It is designed to create a particular merge between sky and water, thanks to its concentric structure underlined by the textures of the building and the stream of the water.

-The square takes its name from one of the most famous architect of Milan: a modern woman who worked world wide spreading the values of the Italian skills.
+The square takes its name from one of the most famous architect of Milan: a woman who worked world wide spreading the values of the Italian skills.

 The Atlantic Codex

 Milan is deeply culturally linked to Leonardo da Vinci: among the others, it hosts the widest collection of writings and drawings from thr artist, called “The Atlantic Codex”.
-It is possible to see it in the charming and historic environment of one of the most important cultural civic institutions: the “Pinacoteca Ambrosiana”.
+It is possible to see it in the charming environment of one of the most important cultural institutions: the “Pinacoteca Ambrosiana”.

 The name "Atlantic Codex" indicates the atlas-like breadth of da Vinci's work since it covers a great variety of subjects, from flight to weaponry, from mathematics to botany.